-David W. Kalish, Senior Vice President, Finance, has overall responsibility for implementation and enforcement of our internal controls, performs oversight and guidance in connection with our annual audit and our quarterly reports, performs oversight and guidance related to tax matters, including REIT compliance, is involved in banking relationships, chairs our disclosure controls and procedures committee and participates in the preparation and review of our disclosures under the Exchange Act, and press releases.
+David W. Kalish, Senior Vice President, Finance, has overall responsibility for implementation and enforcement of our internal controls, performs oversight and guidance in connection with our annual audit and our quarterly reports, performs oversight and guidance related to tax matters, including REIT compliance, is involved in banking relationships, is a participant in our disclosure control and procedures committee and participates in the preparation and review of our press release and our disclosures under the Exchange Act.

-Steven Rosenzweig, a Vice President, serves as our lead legal counsel in our acquisition, disposition and mortgage financing activities.
+Steven Rosenzweig, Senior Vice President - Legal, serves as lead legal counsel in our acquisition, disposition and mortgage financing activities.
 He is also a member of our investment committee and as such is involved in analyzing and reviewing operating results of each property in our portfolio and in analyzing, reviewing and approving each of our acquisition, disposition and financing transactions.